hgonzale/sleep-manager/docs/installation.rst

       sudo systemctl start sleep-manager
       sudo systemctl enable sleep-manager
-      # Both machines can use the same config content; only common.role should differ.
+      # Both machines can use the same config content.
       # Configure [common] plus the role-specific section(s).
-      # common.role is required and must be "waker" or "sleeper".
+      # The active role is selected by matching the hostname to waker.name or sleeper.name.
-      # Only the APIs for the configured role will be exposed.
+      # Only the APIs for the detected role will be exposed.

 Manual Installation (Non-Debian Distros)
 ----------------------------------------